Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology

 \begin{thm} Let $P$ be a simple $d$-polytope with $n$ facets.
 Suppose that $P$ is a spindle with vertices $u$ and $v$ such that each facet of $P$ contains either $u$ or $v$.
 Let $\bc $ be a generic cost vector such that $G(P,\bc )$ is the Hasse diagram of a poset having $\hat{0} = u$ and $\hat{1} = v$.
 Then $G(P, \bc )$ satisfies the face nonrevisiting property, implying that every directed path from $u$ to $v$ has at most $n-d$ edges.
 This gives an upper bound of $n-d$ on the distance from $u$ to $v$. \end{thm}

 \begin{proof} The definition of spindle ensures that each facet $F$ of $P$ includes either $\hat{0}$ or $\hat{1}$.
-But then Corollary ~\ref{source-face-sink-face} implies there are no directed paths that depart from $F$ and later revisit $F$ for such $F$.
+But then Corollary ~\ref{source-face-sink-face} implies that there are no directed paths that depart from $F$ and later revisit $F$ for faces $F$ that include $\hat{0}$ or $\hat{1}$.
 Since every facet in the spindle includes either $u$ or $v$ as a vertex, every facet has this nonrevisiting property.
 But every directed path from $u$ to $v$ departs a facet at each step.
 Since there are only $n$ facets, and $v$ is incident to $d$ facets, there are at most $n-d$ facets that may be departed, hence at most $n-d$ steps in any directed path from $u$ to $v$.
-This implies that the distance from $u$ to $v$ being greater than $n-d$. \end{proof}
+This implies that the distance from $u$ to $v$ cannot be greater than $n-d$. \end{proof}

-This result may be rephrased as saying that all of the known counterexamples to the Hirsch Conjecture (to date) fail to meet the hypotheses for Theorem ~\ref{santos-okay}:
+This result has as a consequence that all of the known counterexamples to the Hirsch Conjecture (to date) fail to meet the hypotheses for Theorem ~\ref{santos-okay}:

 \begin{cor} Given any simple $d$-polytope with $n$ facets that is a spindle with vertices $u$ and $v$ such that every facet includes either $u$ or $v$, if the distance from $u$ to $v$ is greater than $n-d$, then there does not exist any generic cost vector $\bc $ such that $G(P,\bc )$ is the Hasse diagram of a poset with $u$ as source and $v$ as sink. \end{cor}